g3n/g3nd/README.md

 	"github.com/g3n/engine/math32"
 )

-// Sets the category and name of your test in the package global "TestMap"
+// Sets the category and name of your test in the global map "TestMap"
 // The category name choosen here starts with a "|" so it shows as the
 // last category in list.
 Change "model" to the name of your test. func init() {